leneumann/employee-manager/README.md

 # Employee Manager Application

-Simple Django Application to manage employees, it has an API for integration in Django Framework and admin module to manage employee informations.
+Simple Django Application to manage employees, it has an API for integration in Django Rest Framework and Django Control Panel to manage employee informations.

 ## Project Structure:
 ````